migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-04-19 Fri: This week, I provided a feature for checking the synchronization state while a node is in the view change process.
+This prevents the node from possibly getting stuck.
+Additionally, I published several PRs to improve node logging.

+---

-2024-04-13 Fri: This week i provided additional logging for consensus, block proposing and synchronization.
+2024-04-12 Fri: This week i provided additional logging for consensus, block proposing and synchronization.
 Additionally, i created a PR without periodic synchronization calls.
 This was a drawback for a stuck node to force sync process, but calls for the method may cause consensus loss.

 ---